 Some tips for your letters:

-- Begin with a salutation and introduce yourself, stating that you are a constituent and a scientist.
+- Begin with a salutation and introduce yourself, stating if you are a constituent and/or a scientist.

 - You can mention your area of expertise, but remember to avoid jargon.